What is person-centred care and how does it work in Live-in and Visiting care?

 The GoodOaks Homecare approach

-We work with our clients, their families and loved ones, GPs and health services to create a care plan that is meaningful to you- this encompasses everything about the person’s care but is so much more than that, including taking a full history of the client, together with understanding what outcomes they wish to achieve from their care.
+We work with our clients, their families and loved ones, GPs and health services to create a care plan that is meaningful to you.
+This encompasses everything about the person’s care but is so much more than that, including taking a full history of the client, together with understanding what outcomes they wish to achieve from their care.
 Risk assessments are carried out to make sure the care plan is safe and effective.
 Then a team is built around that care plan and what will be needed for that specific client’s needs.
-For example, we always try and find people carers who have common interests so there is always some common ground to talk about – whether that’s football, a love of knitting, puzzles or even dancing.
+For example, we always try and find people care professionals who have common interests so there is always some common ground to talk about – whether that’s football, a love of knitting, puzzles or even dancing.

-The wants and needs of the individual are reviewed to ensure that all carers are given any specialist training they may need to deliver an outstanding service to the client.
+The wants and needs of the individual are reviewed to ensure that all care professionals are given any specialist training they may need to deliver an outstanding service to the client.
 So, for example, if a client has a stoma (*a surgically created opening in the abdomen to divert the flow of faeces or urine,) the team will receive special training on how to manage this care.
 The same would be done for a client who needs a complex hoist mechanism to help them in and out of bed or any other specialist equipment.

 Helping carers with disabilities